carbon-language/carbon-lang/flang/documentation/Overview.md

 **Input:** Cooked character stream.

-**Output:** A parse tree representing a syntactially correct program, rooted at a `parser::Program`.
+**Output:** A parse tree representing a syntactically correct program, rooted at a `parser::Program`.
   See: [parsing.md](parsing.md).